In value-based deep reinforcement learning, a pruned network is a good network: Pruning can boost deep RL performance

 When switching both agents to using the original CNN architecture of \citet{mnih2015humanlevel} we see a similar trend with Rainbow, but see little improvement in DQN (\autoref{fig:scalingWidths_cnn}).
 This result is consistent with the findings of \citet{graesser2022state}, where no real improvements were observed with pruning on CNN architectures.
 An interesting observation is that, with this CNN architecture, the performance of DQN does seem to benefit from increased width, while the performance of Rainbow suffer from slight degradation.

+{When evaluating on more modern value-based agents, specifically IQN \citep{dabney2018implicit} and Munchausen-IQN \citep{vieillard2020munchausen}, we observe the same advantages arising from pruning (see \cref{sec:iqn}).}

 Our findings thus far suggest that the use of gradual magnitude pruning increases the parameter efficiency of these agents.
 If so, then these sparse networks should also be able to benefit from more gradient updates.
-The {\em replay ratio}, which is the number of gradient updates per environment step, measures exactly this; it is well-known that it is difficult to increase this value without performance degradation \citep{fedus2020revisiting, nikishin22primacy,schwarzer2023bigger,doro2023sampleefficient}.
-In \autoref{fig:scalingReplayRatio} we can indeed confirm that the pruned architectures maintain a performance lead over the unpruned baseline even at high replay ratio values.
+The {\em replay ratio}\footnote{In the hyperparameters established in \cite{mnih2015humanlevel}, the policy is updated every 4 environment steps collected, resulting in a replay ratio of 0.25.}, which is the number of gradient updates per environment step, measures exactly this; it is well-known that it is difficult to increase this value without performance degradation \citep{fedus2020revisiting, nikishin22primacy,schwarzer2023bigger,doro2023sampleefficient}.

+In \autoref{fig:scalingReplayRatio} we can indeed confirm that the pruned architectures maintain a performance lead over the unpruned baseline even at high replay ratio values. {The sharper rate of decline with pruning may suggest that the pruning schedule needs to be re-tuned for these settings.}